johnlacomba/Game-SpaceTradingSim/COGNITO_INTEGRATION_VERIFIED.md

 ## 🎯 CONFIRMED: Ready for AWS Cognito Authentication

-Your Space Trading Simulation is **fully configured** for AWS Cognito authentication.
+Your Sphere of Influence experience is **fully configured** for AWS Cognito authentication.
 Here's the complete verification:

 ---